 The pellet mill control system allows an operator to specify set points and monitor equipment.
 Mixed mash is transferred to the pellet mill from the mash bins.
-Automatic operation of the pellet mill is started from the human-machine interface (HMI) touchscreen monitor.
-The user selects a formula containing the pelleting process set points and parameters so the pellet mill PLC knows how to configure and startup the pellet mill properly.
+The automatic operation of the pellet mill is started from the HMI (human-machine interface) touchscreen monitor.
+The user selects a formula containing the pelleting process set points and parameters so the pellet mill PLC knows how to configure and start the pellet mill properly.

 The pellet mill PLC will hold parameters that pertain to the pellet mill and associated equipment.
 Parameters include: